 Larger gathering places are either closed to personal student use or have been repurposed as needed, following both physical distancing and maximum capacity guidelines.

 GDS evaluated all supplies that students use throughout the day and removed, ordered duplicate materials, and developed sanitizing and cleaning procedures in line with public health guidance around cleaning or avoiding shared supplies.

 Our new LMS building comes equipped with a MERV-13 filter and our HS building has been updated from MERV-10 to MERV-13.
 We also added HEPA filters in all classrooms and shared office spaces.
 Our maintenance teams conducted a ventilation audit of both buildings.

-Before returning to on campus learning, any family who travels to an area experiencing high rates of COVID-19 transmission must either quarantine for 14 days OR quarantine for 72 hours and then test negative for COVID-19.
+Before returning to on campus learning, any family who travels to an area experiencing high rates of COVID-19 transmission must either quarantine for 10 days OR quarantine for 72 hours and then test negative for COVID-19.
+(Fully vaccinated people exempted.)

 Q: Which guidance is GDS following?

 GDS is primarily following the guidance and recommendations of the DC Department of Health and the Office of the State Superintendent of Education (OSSE).
 These guidelines are heavily tied to those from the CDC, tend to be more conservative and detailed, and are mandated only for public and public charter schools.
 In addition, should Mayor Bowser issue any decisions about schools, we will follow her guidance as it applies.
 Our regional associations, AIMS and AISGW, as well as national associations, NAIS and NBOA, have all issued guidance on a number of fronts as well.
 Lastly, over the summer, a GDS Parent Public Health Panel provided input to support our decision-making process.

 Please see the Office of the State Superintendent of Education's Return to School Criteria.

 Q: Does the DC Government need to approve or accept the GDS reopening plan?